Two House special elections in Ohio highlight divisions in both parties

 "What you need is somebody who will be a good Democrat… who supports Joe Biden as President," he added.

-But Turner has been the leading fundraiser in the Democratic field, bringing in at least $4.5 million according to the last Federal Elections Commission report.
-However, she says that other outside groups such as the Democratic Majority for Israel PAC and "dark money" have been outspending her, with about $3.5 million in total flooding the district with anti-Turner mailers and television ads.
+But Turner had been the leading fundraiser in the Democratic field, bringing in at least $4.5 million according to the last Federal Elections Commission report.
+However, she said that other outside groups such as the Democratic Majority for Israel PAC and "dark money" had been outspending her, with about $3.5 million in total flooding the district with anti-Turner mailers and television ads.

 "The corporatists... the status quo keepers and seekers are throwing everything at us to try and stop this movement," Turner said at a July virtual rally with Our Revolution, an outside group of which Turner previously served as president..
 "There is no depth too low for these people to go."

+During her concession speech, Turner blamed "evil money" for her loss and promised she "would work hard to ensure that something like this never happens to a progressive candidate again."

+"We didn't lose this race, evil money manipulated and maligned this election," she said.

-Turner and the groups supporting her have pointed to differences between the two on universal healthcare and cancelling student loan debt.
+Turner and the groups supporting her had pointed to differences between the two on universal healthcare and cancelling student loan debt.

 "If you want somebody who's not just going to be another member of Congress, but somebody who's got the guts to speak out on the important issues and fight for working people, I am here today to urge you to elect Nina Turner as your next member of Congress," Sanders said at a rally the weekend before the primary.

-Thirteen Democrats are running in Tuesday's primary.
-The winner will be the heavy favorite for the special general election in November.
+Thirteen Democrats ran in Tuesday's primary.
+Brown will be the heavy favorite for the special general election in November.

-Meanwhile, former President Trump and national Republicans are keeping a close eye on the Republican primary in Ohio's 15th district, especially after the Republicancandidate he endorsed lost in Texas' 6th District runoff last month.
+Mr. Trump and national Republicans had been closely watching the GOP primary in Ohio's 15th district, especially after the Republican candidate he endorsed lost in Texas' 6th District runoff last month.

 In the Ohio race, Mr. Trump backed coal lobbyist Mike Carey for the heavily Republican seat left vacant by Congressman Steve Stivers, who resigned in May to become president of the state Chamber of Commerce.
 The Make America Great Again PAC spent $348,000 on an 11th-hour ad buy for Carey in late July.